bnkamalesh/kafkacheck/README.md

 $ docker compose up -d
 ```

-After this is up and running, we can test the app by running the following commands from the terminal.
+After this is up and running, test the app by running the following commands from the terminal.
-It'd be easier to check if we have 3 different terminals.
+It'd be easier to check if we have multiple terminals open.

 On terminal 1: